0xNF/dart_.netstrftime/README.md

   // May 8th, 2023 T 2:42:33.2332
   var dtWithEmptyMilliseconds = DateTime(2023, 05, 08, 14, 42, 50, 000, 678);

-  // Formatting with a raw character, in singleton mode dtWithEmptyMilliseconds.formatAsDotNET("d"); // "5/8/2023"
+  // Formatting with a raw character, in multiple mode dtWithEmptyMilliseconds.formatAsDotNET("d"); // "5/8/2023"
 ```